mburtless/gloo-mesh/docs/content/setup/meshctl_cli_install.md

     ```

 {{% notice tip %}}
 On macOS, you might see the following warning: `“meshctl” cannot be opened because it is from an unidentified developer.` In the Finder app, navigate to the `~/.gloo-mesh/binmeshctl` executable file, right-click the file, click **Open**, and confirm that you want toopen the file.
-For more information, try searching the warning and following a guide such as[this blog](https://www.howtogeek.com/205393gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/).
+For more information, try searching the warning and following a guide such as [this blog](https://www.howtogeek.com/205393gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/).
 {{% /notice %}}

 Good job!
 You now have the version of `meshctl` that you want installed.
 Next, [install Gloo Mesh]({{< versioned_link_path fromRoot="/getting_started/#deploying-gloo-mesh" >}}) in your clusters.